Dynamics and observational signatures of core-collapse supernovae with central engines: hydrodynamics simulations with Monte Carlo post-processing: Observable Properties

-As our calculations assume LTE, the appearance of narrow lines is only suggestive.
-We do not capture the realistic photoionized conditions in the cavity, which may diverge significantly from LTE.
-In addition, our homologous models, which enforce low velocities at small radii, may misrepresent the interior velocity structure, and the mass loading and composition of the engine wind is not fully known.
-Nevertheless, we can analytically estimate the physical conditions that could lead to narrow line emission.
+\markchange{Working under the assumption of a pure helium wind composition,} we can analytically estimate the physical conditions that could lead to narrow line emission.
 For a fully ionized medium, the emissivity (units ${\rm erg~s^{-1}~cm^{-3}}$) of the $4686$ \AA\ \ion{He}{II} line is

 where $n_e$ is the free electron density, $\alpha_{\rm B, HeII} \approx 1.5 \times 10^{-12}~{\rm cm^3~s^{-1}}$ is the recombination coefficient for recombination to excited states of \ion{He}{II}, $f_{4686} \approx 0.12$ is the fraction of recombination cascades that produce a $4686$ \AA\ photon, and $E_{4686}$ is the energy of a $4686$ \AA\ photon.
 This expression assumes that the source is not so strong that the excited states of \ion{He}{II} are photoionized before they can cascade down and produce line photons.
 The implied total luminosity of the $4686$ \AA\ line from a mass $M_c$ of helium moving homologously up to speed $v_c$ in a spherical region of radius $r_c = v_c t$ is